Best Things to Do in Cairns: The Perfect 5 Day Cairns Itinerary

 I spent 8 days in Tropical North Queensland, which wasn’t enough time to see it all.

-Considering that most people are short on time, I’ve created this 5 day Cairns itinerary which highlights the places you shouldn’t miss, no matter how much time you have.
+Considering that most people are short on time, I’ve created this 5 day Cairns itinerary, which highlights the places you shouldn’t miss, no matter how much time you have.

 Are you looking for the best things to do Cairns?
 Do you have any questions about your trip?
 Drop me a message in the comments section below.

-There is a really good chance that this post contains affiliate links.
-If you click one of them, I may receive a small commission at no extra cost to you.
-As always, views are my own!
+Torn Tackies contains affiliate links.
+If you make a purchase using one of these links, I may receive compensation at no extra cost to you.
+See my disclosure for more information.